ttkorhonen/myDocument/docs/mrfioc2/event-system-intro.md

 and thus are precisely synchronised to the bitstream, and consequently to each other with a high precision.

 The physical media for transmission is optical fiber.
+Standard networking components (SFP modules, multi- or single mode fiber) are used to build the network.
+The network is fully dedicated to timing traffic, i.e., there is no need for bandwidth sharing.
+This makes it possible for the system to react to asynchronous events without the need to schedule operations in advance.

 There is also the possibility for bi-directional signaling (Configuration 2), where EVRs can not only receive the event stream but